knee-cola/jest-mock-axios/README.md

 * `lastReqGet` - returns extended info about the most recent request
 * `getReqMatching` - returns extended info about the most recent request matching the given criteria (url and method)
 * `getReqByMatchUrl` - returns extended info about the most recent request matching the given regexUrl.
+* `getReqByRegex` - returns extended info about the most recent request matching the given keys and regexUrls.
 * `queue` - returns a queue with all requests received.
 * `lastPromiseGet` - returns promise created when the most recent request was made
 * `reset` - resets the Axios mock object - prepare it for the next test (typically used in `afterEach`)